 Cheryl is a highly experienced economic and policy consultant who has significant experience of managing large projects for international agencies, governments and commercial organisations in the infrastructure sector and in transitional and emerging markets.

-Cheryl Baum is a principal consultant in CEPA’s infrastructure and transport sector teams.
+Cheryl Baum is a Director in CEPA’s infrastructure and transport sector teams.
 She is a highly experienced economic and policy consultant who has significant experience of managing large consulting assignments for international agencies, governments and commercial organisations.
 These have frequently been in the infrastructure sector and in transitional and emerging markets.

 In infrastructure, Cheryl has advised donors and international finance institutions on mobilising private finance for infrastructure.
 For the Global Infrastructure Hub, she prepared a published guidance note on national infrastructure banks and related facilities.
 Cheryl also managed a review of the niche and market impact of the Private Infrastructure Development Group’s investments for the UK Department for International Development.
 She is currently managing a project for the African Development Bank to set up credit enhancement facilities for climate impact infrastructure in a number of markets across Africa.